petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/site-template-propagation.md

 1. Publish the page.

-If you visit the About Us page in the Glance site (the connected site), you will see that the address is altered there as well.
+If you visit the About Us page in the Glance site (the connected site), you can see that the address is altered there.

 ## Disconnecting and Reconnecting Propagation in a Connected Page